PraghadeeshLife/LinuxBasics/UnderstandingMajorAndMinorNos.md

 The below is an flowchart of how the device drivers and application communicate, so to reigister our device under /dev directory it is important for us to use major number and minor numbers.

+If we need to create a special or device file, we have to be aware of major and minor numbers to register the devices as files under /dev directory

+This can be done in two ways
+1. Static Allocation
+2. Dynamic Allocation